About

 - Sensitivity along the gum line

-- Visible tartar buildup below the gums
+- Visible tartar buildup near or under the gums

 Expert Gum Disease Treatment in Austin & Round Rock